Talli API: Getting Started Guide

-Welcome to the Talli Campaign Manager API!
-This API provides programmatic access to create and manage payout campaigns, payout instructions, and reports.
-It is designed for machine-to-machine (M2M) communication to integrate your systems with the Talli platform and automate your workflows.
+Welcome to the Talli API!
+Talli provides programmatic access to manage payouts to beneficiaries — distributing funds, sending payout instructions, and pulling reports.
+The API is designed for machine-to-machine (M2M) communication to integrate your systems with the Talli platform and automate your workflows.

-• Payout Methods: View available payment methods (e.g., PayPal, ACH, Gift Cards).
+* **Payout Methods**: How a beneficiary receives funds (e.g., PayPal, ACH, Gift Cards).

 Before you begin, ensure you have the following credentials provided by your Talli representative: